apigee-sme-academy-internal/lab-tools/README.md

 ## update-lab-instructions.sh

-This script is help smooth out the workflow when updating lab instructions.
-The idea is that you simply work on the Google doc, to make your changes.
+This script helps smooth out the workflow when updating lab instructions when using the Qwiklabs git flow.

+The idea is that you simply work on the Google doc to make your changes.
 Then, you use this script to update the local Git repo with the latest changes.

-This is the usage
+This is the usage:

 ```shell script
 update-lab-instructions.sh /path/to/qwiklabs/repo lab-prefix gdoc-id
 ```

-Here is of how to use it.
+Here is example of how to use it:

 First, make sure you clone the Qwiklabs git repo that has your lab:
 ```